heyMP/frontend-dev/README.md

 ## Bower Dependencies

-Bower makes is extremely easy to add new third-party libraries to your project.
+Bower makes it extremely easy to add new third-party libraries to your project.
 Front-end dev makes that process even easier by automatically pulling those javascript and css files from bower into your project via gulp.

 ### Example: Adding Bootstrap through Bower